goosefacetiscali/GDPRtiscalitest/readme.md

 If the `***` is changed you must again push to github to update the lambda function.

-all data in the `input` and `invocation` buckets will be erased.
+all data in the `input` and `invocation` buckets will be erased once a .json file is uploaded to the invocation bucket.

 To run the lambda successfully there must be no data in the `input` and `invocation` buckets before any data is added either manually or automatically with use of the tools.

-There are also detailed log messages which can be viewed on the AWS website, search for `cloudwatch`, select it and then click log groups on the left, once here you will see a log group named `/aws/lambda/my_lambda_function` click on that and then in there you will see a date stamped log file which can be viewed within the browser if you so wish.
+There are also detailed log messages which can be viewed on the AWS website, at the top of the console use the search tool for the word `cloudwatch`, select it and then click log groups on the left, once here you will see a log group named `/aws/lambda/my_lambda_function` click on that and then in there you will see a date stamped log file which can be viewed within the browser if you so wish.

 ----------------------------------------------------------------